klingtnet/lpug-Rust/lpug-Rust.md

 - first stable release (1.0) on May 15, 2015
 - since then about every 6 weeks a new minor versions
 	- 1.10 at the time of writing
-- open source project backed by Mozilla (Samsung and others)
+- open source project backed by Mozilla, Samsung and others

 ---
 # Competition